anton-smirnov-robert/weaver/content/note/marketization_of_scientific_research.md

 ##### Automaticity is automatically the mean and the goal of research
 6) automaticity of design (taking the mean, no commitment, synthetical work only statistical,  (Anderson), entropy, [Longo2013](reference/Longo2013.md) "common sense", (Stielger,montévil,Bifurquer) )
-7) automaticity by protocolization (only what is operational is kept in theories, Morin1982)
+7) automaticity by protocolization (only what is operational is kept in theories, Morin1982).
+Synthetic let to ([Montevil2021](reference/Montevil2021.md))
 8) technique and automaticity is how problems are solved (naive view of robots,  embarrassingly assumed to be technological innovations and/or economic growth, citizens)

 #### Dangers
-Un mot sur les dangers : les scientifiques sont leurs propre autorité.
+1) Les scientifiques sont leurs propre autorité.
 La prolètarization des scientifiques est la fin de la science.
-Numerous questions arise regarding the real benefits of citizens in this process that takes place in a very specific and naive frame regarding technology.
-It entails a partition of science, without theoretical controversies, that can leave fields in state of *theory disruption* ([Montevil2021](reference/Montevil2021.md)).
+2) It entails a partition of science, without theoretical controversies, that can leave fields in state of *theory disruption* ([Montevil2021](reference/Montevil2021.md)).
+3) Disruption du second order, entropy, common sense, this aspect is dangerous because may lead to
+4) Real role of citizens.
+Credit impot research, end of research for mutinational, pillage des fonds publics.
+5) Naive ideology about technology seem natural to scietists.

 #### Principles

+The "ivory tower" is not considered scientists as citizen.
 Science has no goal and requires no ideological commitment.
 Science is a tradition, contextual, historical and local.
 There is no signal for true novelties that cannot be predicted (no linear model).Science is a bet with no insurance.
 Science should deliver technologies with their pharmakological notice.